fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 Instead he follows the previous payment flow and posts a contract to Fedimint 2 that will pay 10,200 fm-sats to buy **_"pre-image-A"_** and let's Lightning Gateway B know about it, by providing the invoice with the route hint to Lightning Gateway A.

-### Step 4: Lighting Gateway B pays Lightning Gateway B
+### Step 4: Lighting Gateway B pays Lightning Gateway A

-Lighting Gateway B routes 10,000 sats over the lightning network to Lightning Network A seeking a pre-image!
+Lighting Gateway B routes 10,000 sats over the lightning network to Lightning Gateway A seeking a pre-image!

 ### Step 5: Lightning Gateway A settles in Fedimint 1